LukasSchaefer/marl-book-exercises/readme.md

 git submodule update --init --recursive
 ```

 After, you should find the `marl-book-codebase` directory within this directory.
-Navigate within the `marl-book-codebase` directory and install the required dependencies and codebase by running the following command:
+Navigate to the `marl-book-codebase` directory and install the required dependencies and codebase by running the following command:

 ```bash
 cd marl-book-codebase